NGC 1052-DF2: Distance

 Initial observations of NGC 1052-DF2 used its surface brightness fluctuation to estimate its distance at 19.0±1.7 Mpc.
 Due to close proximity, it is assumed to be associated with the elliptical galaxy NGC 1052 and to lie at a distance of about 80 Kpc from NGC 1052.

 On 3 June 2019, however, a separate team used a full observing dataset on the same object to review this claim.
-They proposed that the distance to the galaxy may be different, and that it may contain dark matter after all.

-A more recent study on NGC 1052-DF2 suggested the previously reported distance of the galaxy may have been greatly exaggerated.
-Consequently, the galaxy appeared to look "normal" in every way.
-Using five independent methods to estimate distances of heavenly bodies, a team of researchers from the Instituto de Astrofísica de Canarias (IAC) found the correct distance of NGC 1052-DF2 to be 42 million light years (13 MPc), not some 64 million light years (19 MPc) from the Earth.
-The total mass of the galaxy was around one-half of the mass estimated previously, but the mass of its stars was only about one-quarter of the previously estimated mass.
+Using five independent methods to estimate distances of heavenly bodies, a team of researchers from the Instituto de Astrofísica de Canarias (IAC) found the distance of NGC 1052-DF2 to be 42 million light years (13 MPc), not some 64 million light years (19 MPc) from the Earth.
+If confirmed, the total mass of the galaxy would have been around one-half of the mass estimated previously, whereas the mass of its stars would have been only about one-quarter of the estimated mass.
 This implied a significant part of NGC 1052-DF2 could be made up of dark matter, like any other galaxy.

-Follow-up observations using Hubble Space Telescope Advanced Camera for Surveys imaging measured the tip of the red-giant branch distance to NGC 1052-DF2, which IAC researchers detected at 13 Mpc, to be 22.1±1.2 Mpc, consistent with earlier surface brightness fluctuation measurements.
-The distance to NGC 1052-DF2 and its consequences for interpreting observations of the galaxy remain disputed.
+However, follow-up observations using Hubble Space Telescope Advanced Camera for Surveys imaging measured the tip of the red-giant branch distance to NGC 1052-DF2, which IAC researchers detected at 13 Mpc, to be 22.1±1.2 Mpc, consistent with earlier surface brightness fluctuation measurements.